Notify me

 Breitling’s collaboration with Bentley resulted in timepieces featuring design elements reminiscent of the luxury car interiors.
 Jacob & Co. created the Bugatti Chiron Tourbillon:

 Jacob & Co.
-Bugatti Chiron Tourbillon aesthetic watch
+Bugatti Chiron Tourbillon aesthetic watch, showing model engine, on black background

 (Photo used with permission)